jupyterlab/jupyter-collaboration/README.md

 Most of the work currently is living in [a PR to JupyterLab](https://github.com/jupyterlab/jupyterlab/pull/6871) and documented on [an issue](https://github.com/jupyterlab/jupyterlab/issues/5382) there.

+## Contribution

+We welcome any and all contributions and ideas here!
+This is a big task and we will need as much help as we can get.

+We have a bi-weekly meeting call.
+Please come and join!
+All are welcome to come and just listen or discuss any work relatd to this project.
+They are also recorded and available here (TODO: create youtube channel).
+For the time, place, and notes, see [this hackmd](https://hackmd.io/@_4xc7QhhSHKODRQn1uiulw/BkV24I3qL/edit).

 ## Development

 Start todo example: